 67% of retail investor accounts lose money when trading CFDs

 2. Plus500 – Best Commission-Free Platform for Trading Tesco Stock CFDs

 The most cost-effective way of doing this is to use a CFD provider like Plus500 – as you won’t need to pay any trading commissions.
 Plus500UK Ltd is authorized & regulated by the FCA (#509909). and its parent company is listed on the London Stock Exchange.
 It allows you to trade Tesco stock CFDs with leverage.
-At limits of 1:5, this means that a £100 trade would permit a maximum order value of £500.
+A limit of 1:5 means that a £100 trade would permit a maximum order value of £500.

 Additionally, Plus500 gives you the option of going long or short on Tesco share CFDs.
 This means that you will need to determine whether you think the value of the stock CFDs will go up or down.
 In terms of getting started, Plus500 requires a minimum deposit of £100, which you can do via a UK debit/credit card, bank account, or Paypal.

 - Commission-free CFD platform – only pay the spread

 - Thousands of financial instruments across heaps of markets